kwaso/tiny-recorder/README.md

 # Tiny Recorder - Voice Recorder by Kwaso

 Hello and welcome to the Github page dedicated to Tiny Recorder.
-Before we do anything else, here's the privacy policy for you paranoid ones.
+Before we do anything else, here's the privacy policy for the paranoid ones.

 ## Privacy Policy
 I, **Tarique Ali Mirza**, referred to as **Creator**, built the Tiny Recorder - Voice Recorder by Kwaso, referred to as the **Application**, as a Free to use Android App.
 This **Application** is provided by the Creator at **no cost and is intended for use as is**.